balmli/no.almli.thermostat/README.md

 ## Release Notes:

+#### 1.1.9

+- VThermo: only trigger on/off if on/off has changed.
+- VHumidity: only trigger on/off if on/off has changed.

 #### 1.1.8

 - VHumidity: Added condition 'Humidity has increased more than [x] % points last [y] minutes'